 Amla Juice on an Empty Stomach

-Drinking amla juice on an empty stomach first thing in the morning ensures the absorption of all nutrients, without being lost along with other waste products in the midst of a larger meal.
-It can work as an excellent energy boost at the start of the day or a soothing beverage that will help your body digest and repair more efficiently while you sleep.
+Drinking amla juice on an empty stomach first thing in the morning ensures the absorption of all nutrients.
+It can work as an excellent energy boost at the start of the day or as a soothing beverage that will help your body digest and repair more efficiently while you sleep.

-As with any extremely powerful health food, there can also be some severe side effects if you drink too much amla juice, including constipation, hypoglycemia, dry skin, hypotension, acid reflux and allergic reactions.
+As with any extremely powerful health food, there can also be some severe side effects if you drink too much, including constipation, hypoglycemia, dry skin, hypotension, acid reflux, and allergic reactions.

-- Constipation – Even though Amla juice helps to strengthen the digestive system, excess intake can cause constipation.
+- Constipation: Even though amla juice helps to strengthen the digestive system, excess intake may cause constipation.

-- Blood Pressure – The ability to lower blood pressure can be dangerous when combined with blood pressure medication, so speak with a doctor before adding this juice to your diet.
+- Blood Pressure: The ability of amla juice to lower blood pressure can be dangerous when combined with blood pressure medication, so speak with a doctor before adding this juice to your diet.

-- Blood Sugar – Similarly, this juice is praised for regulating blood sugar but this suppression could lead to hypoglycemia, which is dangerous for normal people and diabetic patients alike.
+- Blood Sugar: Similarly, this juice is praised for regulating blood sugar.
+However, there is a risk for hypoglycemia – low blood sugar – which is dangerous for both normal people and diabetics alike.

-- Allergic Reactions – Some people are allergic to this fruit and may experience stomach upset, nausea, diarrhea or vomiting or swelling of the lips, tongue or throat.
-Discontinue use immediately if these symptoms appear.
+- Allergic Reactions: Some people are allergic to this fruit.
+Side effects include stomach upset, nausea, diarrhea or vomiting, or swelling of the lips, tongue, or throat.
+Discontinue its use immediately if these symptoms appear.